• home

 Location : Victoria Falls

-Depart Bulawayo and make the 6-hour drive towards Victoria Falls.
-Stretching 1.6 kilometres wide and falling 108 metres into a narrow gorge below, the falls for which the area is named are a sight to behold.
-Although a visit to the falls themselves is optional, it is highly recommended.
-The entrance fee to the falls is not included, as groups that book ahead are required to tour the site with a local guide, and we feel that seeing these waterfalls should be an uninterrupted sensory experience.
-In the wet season, the spray created from this feat of nature can rise 400 metres and can often be seen from kilometres away.
+Depart Bulawayo this morning and make the drive towards Victoria Falls.
+Stretching 1.6 km wide and falling 108 m into a narrow gorge below, the falls are a sight to behold.
+Although a visit to the falls themselves is optional, it's highly recommended.
+In the wet season, the spray created from this feat of nature can rise 400 m and can often be seen from far in the distance.
 It’s no wonder that the local name for Victoria Falls is Mosi oa Tunya, or the 'Smoke that Thunders'.
-Though dry season travellers should not despair!
-You’ll get an unobstructed view of the falls and the chance to see the islets in the river below.
-Your leader will take you to a local activity centre where a range of activities will be on offer.
+If you’re travelling in the dry season, you’ll get an unobstructed view of the falls and the chance to see the islets in the river below.
+Your leader will take you to a local activity centre today, where a range of activities will be on offer.

 Day :16